About Green Supply Chain

 However, the authors’ analysis has revealed four key additional points to go further in your understanding of this new problem:

 1. “Companies are still primarily focused on environmentally conscious internal production.
 Any company can become totally carbon neutral by outsourcing all its production.
-Shifting the carbon-producing activity up or down the supply chains does nothing more than hiding the dirt under someone else’s carpet.
-A holistic approach to carbon management is required, and this is provided by the adoption of the Green Supply Chain methodology.
+Shifting the carbon-producing activity up or down the SC does nothing more than hiding the dirt under someone else’s carpet.
+A holistic approach to carbon management is required, and this is provided by the adoption of the Green SC methodology.

 2. Environmental pro-activism is generally assumed to come at an additional cost to the corporations.
-It is widely thought that going green is expensive.
-On the contrary, our modelling indicates that adoption of Green supply Chain methodology should result in overall cost reduction providing this is done in a thorough and logical manner.
+It is widely thought that going is expensive.
+On the contrary, our modelling indicates that adoption of Green SC methodology should result in overall cost reduction providing this is done in a thorough and logical manner.

 3. Most business models are focused on growing the volume of their current offerings of goods or services to increase profits.
 A change in this focus towards providing customer end outcomes will not only reduce the impact on the environment but also secure and/or increase market share whilst improving profitability.

-If you want to launch this project, you will see that a move to Green Supply Chains is not only necessary for sound environmental management, but it is also profitable and provides sound financial management.
-If you feel ready to make the move, this book will provide you with a clear strategic overview and actionable plan for the implementation of Green Supply Chains.
+If you want to launch this project, you will see that a move to Green SC is not only necessary for sound environmental management, but it is also profitable and provides sound financial management.
+If you feel ready to make the move, this book will provide you with a clear strategic overview and actionable plan for the implementation of Greenish SC.